f11xter/f11xter.github.io/src/content/projects/muse.md

 ---
 name: "muse"
 href: "https://f11xter.github.io/muse"
-tagline: "jornalling for the present"
+tagline: "free yourself of the past"
-description: "Muse is a webapp for stream-of-consciousness journalling.
+description: "muse is a webapp for stream-of-consciousness journalling.
 By limiting you to 99 short lines of text, with no ability to edit, it encourages you to write exactly as you feel in the moment.
 Then, you can save your musings, before watching your words fade into the past."
 featured: true
 ---